-Zucchini S’mores Bundt Cake: adding chocolate, graham crackers, and marshmallow to any treat is the perfect way to give it that s'mores twist.
-This cake is the perfect way to use up those extra veggies from the garden, while enjoying s'mores goodness!
+Adding chocolate chips, graham crackers, and marshmallows to this Zucchini Bundt Cake gives it a delicious s'mores twist.
+This zucchini cake recipe is a great way to use up those extra veggies from the garden, while enjoying s'mores goodness!

 Yes, I am officially zucchini crazed!
-I sure hope the zucchini treats haven't worn out their welcome yet.
+I sure hope the zucchini desserts haven't worn out their welcome yet.
 This summer I just couldn't get enough of the green veggie in all kinds of baked goods.
-It all started with these frosted zucchini brownies.
+It all started with these zucchini brownies with frosting.